-Operating income from the Group's Telecom Infrastructure Services segment was $\notin 1,272,583$ thousand for the year ended December 31, 2020, which represented 79% of the Group's consolidated operating income for such period, and $\notin 694,248$ thousand and $\notin 582,758$ thousand for the years ended December 31, 2019, restated, and 2018, respectively, which represented 67% and 65% of the Group's consolidated operating income for such periods, respectively.
+Operating income from the Group's Telecom Infrastructure Services segment was €550,866 thousand and €694,248 thousand for the six-month period ended June 30, 2020 and for the year ended December 31, 2019, respectively, which represented 76% and 67%, of the Group's consolidated operating income for such periods, respectively, and €582,758 thousand and €471,585 thousand for the years ended December 31, 2018 and 2017, respectively, which represented 65% and 60% of the Group's consolidated operating income for such periods, respectively.

-The Group's backlog as of December 31, 2020 and as of December 31, 2019 for the Telecom Infrastructure Services segment was approximately €35,283,069 thousand and €19,006,281 thousand, respectively.
+The Group's backlog as of June 30, 2020 and as of December 31, 2019 for the Telecom Infrastructure Services segment was approximately $\[\in \] 28,226,874$ thousand and $\[\in \] 19,006,281$ thousand, respectively.

-The Group provides to its customers in Telecom Infrastructure Services coverage related services and access to the Group's telecom or broadcasting infrastructures for MNOs to co-locate their equipment on the Group's infrastructures, offering additional services that allow MNOs to rationalize their networks and optimize costs, through the dismantling of duplicate infrastructures (decommissioning) and building up new infrastructures (Build-to-suit) in strategic sites that can offer service to one or more MNOs.
+The Group provides to its customers in Telecom Infrastructure Services coverage related services and access to the Group's telecom or broadcasting infrastructures to MNOs to co-locate their equipment on the Group's infrastructures, offering additional services that allow MNOs to rationalize their networks and optimize costs, through the dismantling of duplicate infrastructures (decommissioning) and building up new infrastructures (build-to-suit) in strategic sites that can offer service to one or more MNOs.
 These services have the aim to complete the deployment of 4G and 5G in the future, reduce areas with no signal coverage and extend network densification.
-The Group acts as a neutral operator for MNOs (for example, by not having one or more MNOs as a significant shareholder represented in the Board of Directors and other governance bodies) and other telecom operators who generally require complete access to network infrastructure in order to provide services to end users.
+The Group acts as a neutral operator for MNOs (i.e., by not having one or more MNOs as a significant shareholder) and other telecom operators who generally require complete access to network infrastructure in order to provide services to end users.